The Adoption Assessment Process

 We work closely with members of our Family Finding Team in Aspire to match you with a child locally and with other Local Authorities nationally to find the child or children you would be best matched with.

-You will have the opportunity to attend family finding events locally and nationally such as Adoption Exchange days, DVD evenings and Activity Days.
+You will have the opportunity to attend family finding events locally and nationally such as Adoption Exchange days and Activity Days.

 You will be involved in discussions about whether you are the right family for any child or children identified as a possible member of your family.
 You will meet the child’s current foster carers, talk to medical and psychological experts to find out more about the child and the expectations for their long term care.